Arkansas Swim Beach Program

 - Resident Canada Goose Population using the managed Swim Beach area for grazing.
 They often eat the seed head of the grasses on the bank.
 Campers feeding the Geese can make the situation worse by keeping the Geese attracted to the area.

-- Feral Swine have a E.coli level and all 75 counties have been identified with a Feral Swine population.
+- Feral Swine have an E.coli level and all 75 counties have been identified with a Feral Swine population.

-- In some cases the High levels could be produced from humans and/or other animals.
+- In some cases, High levels could be produced from humans and/or other animals.